moosecreates/tailtown/docs/RESERVATION_ENHANCEMENTS.md

 - Additional form validation where needed
 - Performance optimization for complex state management
 - Mobile responsiveness improvements
-- Fix service availability display in the reservation wizard
+- ✅ Fixed service availability display in the reservation wizard by adding boarding services
+- Add comprehensive error handling for API failures
+- Create test suites for the new components
+- Improve loading states and feedback during form submission